 What is the difference between monitoring and evaluation?

-This resource covers monitoring and evaluation (M&E) principles and practical ways of applying these to hygiene during COVID-19 response.
-We provide some general principles for how to understand whether your project is having an impact on COVID-19 preventative behaviours.
+This resource covers monitoring and evaluation (M&E) principles and practical ways of applying these to hygiene during infectious disease responses.
+We also provide some general principles for how to understand whether your project is having an impact on relevant preventative behaviours.

-Monitoring and evaluation (M&E) allow for the assessment of the performance of a project.
+M&E allows for the assessment of the performance of a project.
 M&E should be thought of as a single process, utilizing data collected on an ongoing basis and at different time points.
-M&E data support learning and accountability for all stakeholders, including funders, beneficiaries, implementers, and policy makers.
+M&E data supports learning and accountability for all stakeholders, including funders, beneficiaries, implementers, and policy makers.

 Monitoring is a continuous process of collecting data throughout the lifecycle of a project.
 It involves the collection, analysis, communication, and use of information about the project’s progress.
 Monitoring systems and procedures should provide the mechanisms for the right information to be provided to the right people at the right time, to help them make informed decisions about project progress.
 Monitoring data should highlight the strengths and weaknesses in project implementation and enable problems to be solved, performance to improve, success to be built on and projects to adapt to changing circumstances.
 Often routine monitoring data feeds into process evaluations as described below.